weinerjm14/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for the Document Object Model which gives us a object model of a webpages to interact with webpages to manipulate that page via javascript.

 2. What is an event?

+An event is an interaction with a website.

 3. What is an event listener?

+An event listener is how we track and react to an interaction with a specific element in a website and the callback we use to take an action based on that event.

 4. Why would we convert a NodeList into an Array?

+We would do so in order to gain access to all the methods available to the array prototype.

 5. What is a component?

+A component is a reusable piece of code, often a function, that combines HTML, CSS, and/or JavaScript to make parts of a webpage.

 ### Git Set up